wsdot-mcp-server

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description explicitly states use cases ('Use for "is the pass open?", traction law status, or winter driving planning'), providing clear context.
-While it does not mention when not to use or alternative tools, the purpose is focused enough to avoid ambiguity.
+The description provides explicit use cases ('is the pass open?', traction law status, winter driving planning).
+It does not mention when not to use or alternatives, but the context is sufficient given the sibling tools.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.